art-aliu/Project_work/README.md

 Pictured above is the continuous integration pipeline with the associated frameworks.
 This pipeline shows the simple development-to-deployment by automating the integration process

 https://qa-community.co.uk/~/_/learning/devops/devops--continuous-integration
-Image taken from images can be found on the link above
+Image taken from images can be found on this link

 ## Risk Assessment